RodrigoBurgosMella/eval/README.md

 -                           Subtracts right operand from left operand.
 *                           Multplies left operand by right operand.
 /                           Divides left operand by right operand.

+RodrigoBurgos
+^                           Raise the left operand by the right operand.
+Ex.
+5^2 = 25
 ```

 ### Default Variables